Who doesn’t like trying new and delicious dishes now a days..Food has become the most essential thing in todays world.

 - Perfect for romance, Veda is one restaurant that will really grab your attention.
 The interiors were crafted by Rohit Bal, a lauded Indian fashion designer, and everything flickers and shimmers.
-Candles, mirrors, chandeliers, and an embellished glass dome are set against a backdrop of deep red velvet curtains and exposed brickwork.
-The menu features Indian cuisine with a contemporary twist, and there’s a special tasting menu that has small portions of a selection of items.
+Candles and mirrors, chandeliers, and an embellished glass dome are set against a backdrope of deep red velvet coloured curtains and exposed brickwork.
+The menu here features Indian cuisine with a contemporary twist, and there’s a special tasting menu that has small portions of a selection of items.
 The restaurant has an impressive wine list too.
-Expect to pay about 1,800 rupees for two people.
+Expected to pay about 1,800 rupees for two people.

 2.)
 PARIKRAMA, THE REVOLVING RESTAURANT, CP

-For a sweeping 360-degree bird’s eye view of the city, dine at India’s highest revolving restaurant (and the only one in the Delhi), 240-feet up on the 24th floor.
-You’ll be able to see many monuments such as the Red Fort, Jama Masjid, and Rashtrapati Bhavan.
+For a sweeping 360-degree bird’s eye view of the city, dine at India’s highest revolving restaurant (and the only one in the Delhi), 240-feet up on the 24th floor. we’ll be able to see many monuments such as the Red Fort, Jama Masjid, and Rashtrapati Bhavan.
 The restaurant takes 90 minutes to complete one revolution, which is about the duration of a leisurely meal.
-There’s also a lounge bar on the 25th floor, but it remains stationary.
+There are also some lounge bars on the 25th floor, but it remains stationary.
 The menu focuses on North Indian cuisine but offers Chinese and Continental as well.
 Food is on the pricier side because of the restaurant’s uniqueness, with a meal for two costing around 2,500 rupees.

 3.)
 CHOR BIZARRE, INTERSECTION OF OLD AND NEW DELHI

 Long before he founded Indian Accent, Delhi’s much-acclaimed inventive Indian fine-dining restaurant, Rohit Khattar opened this restaurant at his family’s Broadway Hotel to display his eclectic collection of discarded vintage household items.
-Chor Bizarre aims to capture the spirit of the “thieves markets” in every large Indian city (and indeed, one takes place near the hotel every Sunday).
-It definitely creates an interesting dining experience.
-To give Delhi a break from ubiquitous butter chicken, the restaurant serves cuisine from India’s northern Kashmir region.
-Go there hungry and feast on the Wazwan, which comes with an array of dishes.
-The cost is about 2,000 rupees for two.
-To really work up an appetite, combine lunch with a guided walking tour through Old Delhi.
+Chor Bizarre aims to capture the spirit of the “thieves markets” in every large Indian city.
+It does definitely creates an interesting dining experience.
+To give Delhi ewwa break from ubiquitous butter chicken, the restaurant serves food, from India’s northern Kashmir region.

 4.)
 MOTI MAHAL, DARYA GANJ

 No doubt you’ve heard of Butter Chicken.
 After all, it’s on the menus of Indian restaurants worldwide.
-However, this restaurant is credited with actually inventing the dish!
-Moti Mahal was established in 1947 by three men from Peshwar, who fled to Delhi after The Partition of India.
-They set up a tandoor in the center of the restaurant and started churning out delicious tandoori cuisine that people couldn’t get enough of.
-Time seems to have stood still at the restaurant, which is as old as independent India.
+However, this restaurant is credited with actually inventing the dishes!
+Moti Mahal was established in nineteen forty seven by three men from Peshwar, who fled to Delhi after The Partition of India.
+They set up a grilled tandoor in the center of the restaurant and started churning out delicious tandoori cuisine that people couldn’t get enough of. the Time over here seems to have stood still at the restaurant, which is as old as independent India league.
 Its decor is distinctly nostalgic and the walls are lined with awards.
-You’ll definitely feel like you’re experiencing a piece of history!
-Expect to pay around 1,000 rupees for two.
+You’ll definitely feel like you’re experiencing a piece of history! we Expect to pay around 1,000 rupees for two.